Did you know that the first invention of windshield wipers was manually operated?

-However, with the advancement in technology as experienced by most inventions, the electric windshield wipers are clearly a better option.
-They are so effective that in their highest speeds, they could shake a car from side to side.
+However, advancement in technology gave birth to electric windshield wipers which is a far better option.
+They are so effective that in their highest speeds, they can shake a car from side to side.

-Today, windshields are found on cars (windshields and headlights), airplanes and on space shuttles.
+Today, windshields are found in cars , airplanes and in space shuttles.

 How does it work?